 Beauty of Spring Darwin Tulip

 Tulipa.
-Impeccable Beauty of Spring boasts enormous and perfectly shaped multi-colored flowers on impressively tall and strong stems.
+Enormous and perfectly shaped rose and orange flowers on impressively tall, strong stems.
 Like all Darwin Hybrid varieties, Beauty of Spring will naturalize more reliably than most tulips and are long lasting and weather resilient.
 Height 18-24".
 Bulb size 11cm+ in circ.
-Pkg of 15.

 Bulbs for Fall Planting: